Amisha328/Mini-General-Store/README.md

-## Mini General Store

-### Full Cart Store
+## Mini General Store - Full Cart Store

-Android Application build using
-- JAVA for back-end
-- XML for back-end
-- SQLite for databse

-#### Features:-
+### About the Project

-1) Application designed for shopkeepers to maintain records of products in users' small general store shop using SQLite.
+`General store - Full Cart Store` is a mini `android application` build for the shopkeepers to maintain records of products in users' small general store shop.
+It uses `SQLite database` to store data locally on the user's device.
-2) Implement the CURD feature to manage the product record like Add Item, Show Item, Delete Item, Update Item.

-#### Target:-
+### Target

-Aims to replace the tedious task of maintaining traditional pen-paper record by an Android application.
+It aims to replace the tedious task of maintaining traditional pen-paper record by an Android application.